anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-conditionals.md

 2. Identify a list of test inputs for your program to verify that it works for the variety of values that a user might provide.
 In the comments of `validDate.py`, list these input values and the results that get printed to the screen.

+## Submission
+Submit completed solutions for Exercises 3-5 for an extra engagement credit whenever you finish them.
+Remember that these aren't "due" or required, just good practice and a way to do extra engagement.

 ## Extra
-If you finish all of the above, work through some of the [end of chapter exercises](https://moodle.carleton.edu/mod/lti/view.php?id=967581).
+If you finish all of the above, work through some of the [end of chapter exercises](https://runestone.academy/ns/books/published/fopp/Conditionals/week3a1.html?mode=browsing).

 ## Acknowledgements